jenil-student/Task-2-Generative-AI-internship-/README.md

 ## How to Use
 1. Install requirements: `pip install -r requirements.txt`
-2. Run the app: `streamlit app.py`
+2. Run the app: `streamlit run app.py`
 3. Enter your prompt and click 'Generate Image'.